Photosynq/PhotosynQ-Documentation/docs/calibrations/light-guide-mask-calibration.md

-# Small Leaf Mask - Calibration
+# Light Guide Mask Calibration

+> Calibrating the Instrument to work with small leaves.

 There have been several people who asked about using MultispeQ with a small leaf mask.
 Here is what you need to know and do: